qgis/QGIS-Enhancement-Proposals/qep-xxx-stac-layers-and-data-providers.md

 ## Performance Implications

-Similar issues as with OGC API Feature layers; as there is no generalization involved viewing such a layer at a very low zoom level could result in large amounts of data being fetched.
+Similar issues as with general OGC API Feature layers; as there is no generalization involved viewing such a layer at a very low zoom level could result in large amounts of data being fetched.
 However, STAC endpoints in general contain larger features, so the issue should be less prononced than with OGC API Feature layers.

 <!--## Further Considerations/Improvements